 \section{Introduction}

-For the last few decades, \textit{reconfiguration problems} have emerged in different areas of computer science, including computational geometry, recreational mathematics, constraint satisfaction, and so on~\cite{Heuvel13,Nishimura18,MynhardtN19}.
-Given a \textit{source problem} $\mathcal{P}$ (e.g., \textsc{Satisfiability}, \textsc{Vertex-Coloring}, \textsc{Independent Set}, etc.), one can define its \textit{reconfiguration variants}.
-In such a variant, two \textit{feasible solutions} (e.g., satisfying truth assignments, proper vertex-colorings, independent sets, etc.) $S$ and $T$ of $\mathcal{P}$ are given along with a prescribed \textit{reconfiguration rule} that usually describes a ``small'' change in a solution without affecting its feasibility.
+For the last few decades, \textit{reconfiguration problems} have emerged in various areas of computer science, including computational geometry, recreational mathematics, and constraint satisfaction~\cite{Heuvel13,Nishimura18,MynhardtN19}.
+Given a \textit{source problem} $\mathcal{P}$ (e.g., \textsc{Satisfiability}, \textsc{Coloring}, \textsc{Independent Set}), one can define its \textit{reconfiguration variants}.
+In such a variant, two \textit{feasible solutions} (e.g., satisfying truth assignments, proper vertex-colorings, independent sets) $S$ and $T$ of $\mathcal{P}$ are given along with a prescribed \textit{reconfiguration rule} that usually describes a ``small'' change in a solution.
 The question is to decide if there is a sequence of feasible solutions that transforms $S$ into $T$, where each intermediate member is obtained from its predecessor by applying the reconfiguration rule exactly once.
-Such a sequence, if exists, is called a \textit{reconfiguration sequence}.
+Such a sequence, if it exists, is called a \textit{reconfiguration sequence}.

-\paragraph{Distance Coloring:} The \textit{$(d, k)$-coloring} (or \textit{$d$-distance $k$-coloring}) concept was introduced in 1969 by \textcite{KramerK1969,KramerK1969-2}.
-For a graph $G = (V, E)$ and integers $d \geq 1$ and $k \geq d+1$, a \textit{$(d, k)$-coloring} of $G$ is an assignment of $k$ colors to members of $V(G)$ such that no two vertices within distance $d$ share the same color.
-In particular, the classic \textit{proper $k$-coloring} concept is the case when $d = 1$.
+\paragraph{Distance Coloring} The concept of \textit{$(d, k)$-coloring} (or \textit{$d$-distance $k$-coloring}) was introduced in 1969 by Kramer and Kramer~\cite{KramerK1969,KramerK1969-2}.
+For a graph $G = (V, E)$ and integers $d \geq 1$ and $k \geq d+1$, a \textit{$(d, k)$-coloring} of $G$ is an assignment of $k$ colors to the vertices of $G$ such that no two vertices within distance $d$ share the same color.
+In particular, the classic \textit{proper $k$-coloring} is the case when $d = 1$.
 The \textsc{$(d, k)$-Coloring} problem, which asks if a given graph $G$ has a $(d, k)$-coloring, is known to be \NP-complete for any fixed $d \geq 2$ and large $k$~\cite{Mccormick1983,LinS1995}.
-In 2007, Sharp~\cite{DBLP:conf/esa/Sharp07} proved the following complexity dichotomy: \textsc{$(d, k)$-Coloring} can be solved in polynomial time for $k \leq \lfloor 3d/2 \rfloor$ but \NP-hard for $k > \lfloor 3d/2 \rfloor$.
+In 2007, Sharp~\cite{Sharp07} proved the following complexity dichotomy: \textsc{$(d, k)$-Coloring} can be solved in polynomial time for $k \leq \lfloor 3d/2 \rfloor$ but is \NP-hard for $k > \lfloor 3d/2 \rfloor$.
 We refer readers to the survey~\cite{KramerK2008} for more details on related \textsc{$(d, k)$-Coloring} problems.